svvoii/django_oauth_42api/README.md

 *This app will render the `profile.html` template.*
 *In your project it might be the app where the user management is done.*

-*The following apps will be responsible for the custom oauth2 provider, in our case 42 API:*
+*And the following app will be responsible for the custom oauth2 provider, in our case 42 API:*

 ```bash
 python manage.py startapp oauth2_provider_42